danryan/mastermind/README.md

 We need more than "ssh-in-a-for-loop" orchestration.
 Our infrastructure get more complex every day and we need a tool that can choreograph an intricate dance of services, servers and commands in a manageable way.

-# Intro

-Mastermind is an _ infrastructure workflow engine_.
+Mastermind is an _infrastructure orchestration engine_.
 Its purpose is to provide the ability to compose and automate complex tasks with predefined and reproducible outcomes.

 Mastermind has four basic pieces: a job; a definition; a participant; and a target.